Cheap Cooking: Fantastic Frugal Meal Ideas from Past and Present

 Many people on limited incomes pride themselves on their ability to create some truly delicious and cheap dinner ideas.

-I also remember a dish Grandma used to serve that was nothing more than white rice mixed with her leftover homemade spaghetti sauce.
-Some people call that dish “red rice,” but Grandma just called it “rice with sauce.”
+My grandmother, who was born in Italy, was always on a tight budget.
+One of my favorite dishes that Grandma used to serve was nothing more than white rice mixed with her leftover homemade spaghetti sauce.
+Some people call that dish “red rice,” but Grandma just called it, well, “rice with sauce.”
 Clever, huh?
-My grandma, God rest her soul, really had a way with words.

-I recently polled a few coworkers and personal finance blogger friends for some additional cheap cooking ideas that they use today or that their family served to them back when they were kids.
+I recently asked a few friends if they would be willing to share any cheap dishes that they use today or that their family served to them back when they were kids.
 Some were apparently more delicious than others.
 Here’s a summary of the results:

 Coconut Cream Rice